Numerical Calculation of Largest Lyapunov

-This requires some judgement or prior knowledge of the system under
+This requires some judgement or prior knowledge of the system

-times and assume that is sufficient.
+few hundred times and assume that is sufficient.
 It usually

-will be, and in

-case, the error incurred by being slightly off
+will be, and in any case, the error incurred by being slightly off

 the attractor is usually not large unless you happen to be very

 - Select (almost any) nearby point (separated by d0).

 double-precision (minimum recommended for such calculations),

-variables have a 52-bit mantissa,

-the precision is thus 2-52
+variables have a 52-bit mantissa, and the precision is thus 2-52

 = 2.22 x 10-16.
 Therefore a value of d0